lewisMW/agriculture-SoC/README.md

 ## Setting up the Project Environment
 ---

+@(lewisMW): First, export an environment variable for your ARM IP parent directory path in /env/dependency_env.sh.
+This should be the ARM_IP_LIBRARY_PATH variable.
+E.g. `export ARM_IP_LIBRARY_PATH="/Users/lewismw/Documents/SoCs"`, with IP such as "/Users/lewismw/Documents/SoCs/latest/Corstone-101/logical" available, etc.

 In order to checkout all the sub-repositories in your project to their branches and set up your local environment variables, from the top-level of this project run:

 `source set_env.sh`